Electroweak phase transition via Dilaton in Two-Time Physics: INTRODUCTION

 \section{INTRODUCTION}

-Since Higgs boson was discovered at the LHC, Particle Physics almost completed its mission that provide a more accurate understanding of mass.
-Particle physics is currently in the process of self-draining its own shell, the Standard Model (SM) in issues such as dark-matter, dark-energy, Baryon asymmetry, etc.
+Since the Higgs boson was discovered at the LHC, Particle Physics almost completed its mission that provides a more accurate understanding of mass.
+Particle physics is currently in the process of tackling the most important issues of the Standard Model (SM) such as dark matter (DM), dark energy, baryon asymmetry, etc.

-In addition, Cosmology also achieves certain gong shapes such as giving the view of extra dimension or the viscous universe to explain physical-mathematical problems such as hierarchical or cosmic expansion, inflation.
+In another aspect of Particle Physics, High energy Astrohysics has also been studied from the view of extra dimensions or the viscous universe model to explain physical-mathematical problems such as hierarchical or cosmic acceleration and inflation.
+More importantly, these problems have been studied by using models that are connected to high-energy-scale particle physics.
+Accordingly, the cause of these phenomena may lead to the existence of new particles.

-However, when the reality reaches higher energies, it means that we can observe phenomena in the early universe.
-According to that trend, Cosmology and Particles Physics need to be connected.
-One of the current research trends is to examine particle theory in multi-dimensions.
-This is an attempt to find the possible combinations of matter or micro-behavior of the matter.
+Along with current advances in experimentation, when experiments reach higher energies (a few TeV), it means that one can observe phenomena in the early universe.
+According to that trend, Cosmology and Particle Physics need to be connected.
+One of the current research trends is to examine particle theory in higher dimensions.
+This is an attempt to find the possible combinations of matter and micro-behavior of the matter.
+String theory is a broad representation of this research problem.
+However, string theory is difficult to combine with SM.
+Multidimensional models in cosmology are also not easy to incorporate with SM because they provide only a space-time background but cannot consider particles.
+Two-time (2T) physics \cite{bars1999,bars2000a,bars2001,survey,bars2006,kuo2006,33} is a suitable model in this direction of research.
+2T physics describes particles and their interactions over a space-time larger than 4.
+This model fully describes the SM particles and proposes a new particle called Dilaton.

-The 2T model \cite{bars1999,bars2000a,bars2001,survey,bars2006,kuo2006,33} is a trending model.
-In addition, the model gives us a strange view of time.
-The time go on a plane or two-dimensional time.
-In the same way, spontaneous symmetry breaking in this model is also different from that in the SM.
-This is the new material that we will focus on in this article.
+For more than a decade (since 2008), the 2T model is a trendy model, is an extended theory of the standard model combined with the theory of space-time or gravity.
+This model gives us a strange view of time which advances on a plane; that is, it has two dimensions of time.
+The spontaneous symmetry breaking in this model is also different from that in the SM.
+More importantly, Dilaton is the new material that we will focus on in this article.

-The new topic arises in finding inflaton boson following the introducing by Alan Guth the concept of cosmic inflation for solving the flat or cosmical temperature problem \cite{8ag}.
-Therefore, researchers always offer many candidates for inflaton including Higgs boson \cite{higgsinf}.
-Currently there are many inflation scenarios.
-However the basic scenario is the slow-roll approximation in which potential changes slowly with respect to field.
-We therefore examine this basic approximation in the 2T model through the Higgs-Dilaton Higgs.